You may wonder, “What if my asylum case is denied? Are there other options?”

 Like withholding of removal, if the petitioner meets the evidence standard, the Immigration Judge cannot return the petitioner to a country where the petitioner would be tortured.
 Winning a CAT claim does not give the petitioner any legal status but it does prevent being returned and allows the petitioner to work legally in the United States.

 We prepare withholding of removal and CAT claims the same way that we prepare asylum claims.
-See our article [HOW WE PREPARE AN ASYLUM CLAIM].
+See our article How We Prepare Asylum Claim.
 We prepare the asylum application, country conditions report, and brief with legal arguments.
 We then prepare the client for the difficult final hearing.